 ASH-ASTCT COVID-19 Vaccination for HCT and CAR T Cell Recipients: Frequently Asked Questions

-Input from Fareed Khawaja, MD; Roy F. Chemaly, MD, PhD; Sanjeet Dadwal, MD; Steven A. Pergam, MD, MPH; John Wingard, MD; Jeffery Auletta, MD; Zeinab El Boghdadly, MBBCh; Maheen Abidi, MD; Alpana Waghmare, MD; Zainab Shahid, MD; Joshua Hill, MD; Tobias M. Hohl, MD, PhD; Mini Kamboj, MD; Genovefa Papanicolaou, MD; and Michael Boeckh, MD.
+Input from Fareed Khawaja, MD; Roy F. Chemaly, MD, PhD; Sanjeet Dadwal, MD; Steven A. Pergam, MD, MPH; John Wingard, MD; Jeffery Auletta, MD; Zeinab El Boghdadly, MBBCh; Maheen Abidi, MD; Alpana Waghmare, MD; Zainab Shahid, MD; Ingrid Pabinger-Fasching, MD; Laura Michaels, MD; Joshua Hill, MD; Tobias M. Hohl, MD, PhD; Mini Kamboj, MD; Genovefa Papanicolaou, MD; and Michael Boeckh, MD.

-The Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) pandemic continues to cause excess morbidity and mortality in the US and worldwide.
-Hematopoietic cell transplant (HCT) and chimeric antigen receptor T (CAR T) cell recipients are at higher risk for serious complications from the virus, including hospitalization, ICU admission and death from COVID-19 ).1-4 These patients are commonly also burdened with other conditions associated with COVID-19–related mortality, including older age, cardiovascular disease, renal dysfunction, profound immunosuppression, and other complications of prior therapies or their underlying disease, which further contribute to worse outcomes.
+The Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2) pandemic continues to cause excess morbidity and mortality in the United States and worldwide.
+Hematopoietic cell transplant (HCT) and chimeric antigen receptor T (CAR T) cell recipients are at higher risk for serious complications from the virus, including hospitalization, ICU admission and death from COVID-19 ).1-4 These patients are also burdened with other comorbidities associated with COVID-19–related mortality, including older age, cardiovascular disease, renal dysfunction, and high-level immunosuppression, among many others that further deepen and drive worse outcomes.

 This document will be updated periodically when new data become available.
-All current guidance is based on opinions of the ASTCT/ASH COVID-19 Vaccine expert panel.
+All current guidance and responses are based on opinions of the ASTCT/ASH COVID-19 Vaccine expert panel.
 Furthermore, the expert panel recognizes that vaccine supply varies between states due to federal and state allocation, and our opinion is not meant to supersede vaccine eligibility as determined by the state or federal government.

-When should COVID-19 vaccines be administered to autologous HCT, allogeneic HCT, and CAR T cell recipients?
+When is the recommended time to administer the available COVID-19 vaccines to autologous HCT, allogeneic HCT, and CAR T cell recipients?

 When should delay of vaccination be considered in HCT or CAR T cell recipients?

-Cytotoxic or B-cell–depleting therapies after HCT or CAR T cell therapy are often used for maintenance or to treat HCT complications and may contribute to poor vaccine immune responses.13 Patients scheduled for such therapies should complete their COVID-19 vaccination prior to initiation or between cycles of cytotoxic or B-cell–depleting therapies if possible.
-Based on a phase I trial of the mRNA SARS-CoV-2 vaccines, peak neutralizing antibodies developed seven (7) to 14 days after the second dose of the series.14 HCT and CAR T recipients scheduled to undergo cytotoxic or B-cell–depleting therapies could be offered the COVID-19 vaccine prior to therapy and allowed at least two (2) weeks to pass after the second dose to allow memory T cell formation prior to giving cytotoxic or B-cell depleting therapies if feasible.
+Cytotoxic or B-cell–depleting therapies after HCT or CAR T cell therapy are often used for maintenance therapy but may contribute to poor vaccine immune response.15 Patients scheduled for such therapy should complete their SARS-CoV-2 vaccination when feasible prior to initiation or between cycles of cytotoxic or B-cell–depleting therapies if possible.
+Based on a phase I trial of the mRNA SARS-CoV-2 vaccines, peak neutralizing antibodies developed seven to 14 days after the second dose of the vaccine series in patients without prior infection.16 Similarly, a rise in neutralizing antibodies was seen 15 days after a single-dose recombinant, replication-incompetent adenovirus serotype 26 vector-based vaccine in phase I studies.14,17 HCT and CAR T recipients scheduled to undergo cytotoxic or B-cell–depleting therapies could be offered the COVID-19 vaccine prior to therapy and allowed at least two weeks to pass after the second dose to allow memory T cell formation prior to giving cytotoxic or B-cell–depleting therapies if feasible.

 When should HCT and CAR T cell recipients receive their second dose of the COVD-19 vaccine if they become infected with SARS-CoV-2 between doses?